 Why do you need to identify stakeholders during initial stage of the project?

-- Project Charter, which is the output of this process, has all the necessary information to identify stakeholders.
+- Any stakeholder could pose a potential risk to the project success, and a project manager can’t take that risk.
+Hence it is essential to identify all stakeholders as early in the project as possible.
+Project Charter, which is the output of this process, has all the necessary information to identify stakeholders.

 Have you got a chance to develop project charter?
 This is possibly the first time when project manager meets up with some of the main stakeholders.
 What has been your experience?